bhadreshpsavani/ExploringComputerVision/VisionTransformers/README.md

 ## 8) Twins:
 combines local attention and global attention mechanisms to obtain stronger feature representation.

+It has spatially separable self-attention (SSSA) which consist of,
+1. locally-grouped self-attention (LSA), Captures Local/short Distance Information
+2. global sub-sampled attention (GSA), Captures Global/Long Distance Information

+#### Pros:
+* proposed architectures are highly efficient and easy to implement, only involving matrix multiplications that are highly optimized in modern deep learning frameworks

 ## 9) CPVT :
 replaces the fixed size position embedding in ViT with conditional position encodings, making it easier to process images of arbitrary resolution.